Journey Through Mongolia and Russia small group tour

 Overview: Arrive in Ulaan Baatar and make your own way to the accommodation.
 Welcome dinner tonight will be at a local restaurant.

-Ulaan Baatar is the world’s coldest capital situated in a basin surrounded by 4 mountains on the southernmost border of the great Siberian Taiga and Steppe.
+Ulaan Baatar is the world’s coldest capital situated in a basin surrounded by four mountains on the southernmost border of the great Siberian taiga and steppe.
 When Mongolia achieved independence from China in 1911, the city had become an important trading centre on the route between China and Russia, populated by Chinese, Russians and Mongolians.
-In Ulaan Baatar we are introduced to Mongolia and will observe the Mongolian people during the colourful Naadam festival and during a visit to the nearby Temple Ger Camp in the beautiful valley of Ar Bulagtai, some 60km to the east of Ulaan Baatar where we stay in traditional gers.
+In Ulaan Baatar we are introduced to Mongolia and will observe the Mongolian people during the colourful Naadam festival.
+We visit the nearby Temple Ger Camp in the beautiful valley of Ar Bulagtai, some 60km to the east of Ulaan Baatar where we stay in traditional gers.
 We will learn about the nomadic lifestyle of a 13th century Mongolian at the Chinggis Khaan Statue complex.

 Accommodation: 3 nights at Ulaan Baatar Hotel or similar

 Overview: In the morning we’ll visit the traditional Buddhist Gandan Monastery.
-The Mongolians are active followers of the Buddhist faith; one of the 3 incarnations of the living “Buddah” or “Dalai Lama” resided in Ulaan Baatar.
-Our sightseeing continues with a visit the Central Museum of Mongolian Dinosaurs with a where we get a chance to see some of the best dinosaur fossil collections in the world, the museum is housed inside the former Lenin Museum, constructed in 1974 with plans to be expanded.
-After lunch visit to Winter Palace, residence of Mongolia’s eighth re-incarnation of the Living Buddha and last king.
+The Mongolians are active followers of the Buddhist faith; one of the three incarnations of the living “Buddah” or “Dalai Lama” resided in Ulaan Baatar.
+Our sightseeing continues with a visit the Central Museum of Mongolian Dinosaurs where we get a chance to see some of the best dinosaur fossil collections in the world.
+The museum is housed inside the former Lenin Museum.
+It was constructed in 1974, with plans to be expanded.
+After lunch we visit Winter Palace, residence of Mongolia’s eighth re-incarnation of the Living Buddha and last king.

 Accommodation: Ulaan Baatar Hotel or similar

-Overview: An introductory talk by a local guide about the Naadam Festival followed by a full day’s field trip to experience the opening ceremonies of Mongolia’s Naadam Festival in the main square and at the city’s central stadium to view dressage and traditional Mongolian wrestling and archery.
+Overview: After an introductory talk by a local guide, today is all about Mongolia’s Naadam Festival.
+Our full day’s worth of experiences includes the festival’s opening ceremonies, held in the main square.
+At the city’s central stadium we view dressage and traditional Mongolian wrestling and archery.

 Accommodation: Hotel Ulaanbaatar or similar

-Overview: Today we enjoy a second day of Naadam games and later in the afternoon we drive to Wild Horse reserve centre in the Hustai National Park, where we spend the night in a Ger camp.
-The park, home to the last remaining species of wild horse, the Takhi, commonly known as the Przewalski’s Horse.
+Overview: Today we enjoy a second day of games for the Nadaam Festival.
+Later in the afternoon, we drive to a Wild Horse Reserve Centre in the Hustai National Park, where we will spend the night.
+The park is home to the last remaining species of wild horse, the Takhi, commonly known as the Przewalski’s Horse.
 We’ll learn about the current conservation efforts and the status of herds found within the park.
-Dinner tonight will be at the camp.

 Accommodation: Ger Camp